flaneurette/Windows-Migrate/Migrate/Install/optional/README.md

 Currently these bat installers can install:

-- Portmaster (a very good firewall)
+- Portmaster (a very good firewall for AMD users.
+Check their website if you use intel)
 - NextDNS (recommended DNS for all users)
 - Stirling PDF (a recommended free Acrobat alternative)
 - Putty (mainly for developers: terminal emulator)